 What is a Sensory Tent?

 A sensory tent, cool down spot, relaxation zone, or whatever term you choose to call it, is a dedicated space in your home (or classroom) that is calming and potentially provides various forms of organizing sensory input when your child is over-stimulated or upset.
-It is NOT a place for time-out (remember Wendy is talking more about when and how to use)!
+It is NOT a place for time-out!
 Sensory tents or quiet spaces are commonly used as part of a sensory diet, and most times children will initiate using the space on their own, which should be encouraged.
 The best sensory diet is a child advocating for their own needs.
 Of course, sometimes they need reminders if they are missing some of their own internal body cues.

 Notice the simple design for this classroom, and barriers to help detract visual input.
 This may not be the best cool down spot or “chill zone”, but the teacher used what worked in her room.